JakeHertenstein/bastion/SECURITY.md

 - **Restrictive permissions**: 0o600 for files, 0o700 for directories
 - **Input sanitization**: All 1Password CLI arguments are sanitized

+## AI Assistance & Verification
+This project includes AI‑assisted code and documentation.
+All integrations and cryptographic test vectors are human‑reviewed and verified before release.
+AI outputs are treated as drafts; human verification is required for correctness and security.

 ## Disclaimer

 Bastion is provided as-is for personal use.
 While designed with security in mind, it has not undergone formal security audit.
 Use at your own risk for managing sensitive credentials.